yorennz/BSQ/README.md

 - After downloading the program, simply go to its folder from your terminal and compile it with the "make" command.

-- You can now test the program always from the terminal with the command "./bsq [path of map]".
+- You can now test the program from the terminal with the command "./bsq [path of map]".

   Example: "./bsq maps-intermediate/mouli_maps/intermediate_map_100_100"

 # Warning
 For biggest maps, it is recommended to store the result in a file and